 The EOSC AAI follows the architectural and policy recommendations defined in the AARC project [AARC-Community].
 As such, it enables interoperability across different SP-IdP-Proxy services, each of which acts as a bridge between the community-managed proxies (termed Community AAIs) managing the researchers' identity and the generic services offered by Research Infrastructures and e-Infrastructures (termed R/e-Infrastructures or Infrastructures).
 This is the "community-first" approach to the AARC Blueprint Architecture [AARC-G045], which enables researchers to sign in with their community identity via their Community AAI.
-Community-specific services are connected to a single Community AAI, while Infrastructure Services are connected to a single Infrastructure Proxy.
-Lastly, generic services may be connected to more than one Community AAI.
-Each Community AAI in turn serves as a bridge between external identity providers and the proxies to the e-infrastructure services.
+Community-specific services are connected to a single Community AAI, while Infrastructure Services are connected to a single Community AAI, while Infrastructure Services are connected to a single Community AAI, while Infrastructure Services are connected to a single Community AAI, while Infrastructure Services are connected to a single Community AAI, while Infrastructure Services are connected to a single Community AAI, while Infrastructure Services are connected to a single Community AAI, while Infrastructure Services are connected to a single Infrastructure Proxy.
+Lastly, generic services.
 Specifically, Community AAIs connect to eduGAIN as service providers but act as identity providers from the services point of view, thereby allowing users to use their credentials from their home organisations.
 Complementary to this, users without an account on a federated institutional Identity Provider are still able to use social media or other external authentication providers for accessing services.

 Research communities can leverage the EOSC AAI services for managing their users and their respective roles and other authorisation-related information.
 At the same time, the adoption of standards and open technologies, including SAML 2.0, OpenID Connect, OAuth 2.0 and X.509v3, facilitates interoperability and integration with the existing AAIs of other e-Infrastructures and research communities.

-&lt;sup>21 https://wiki.eosc-hub.eu/display/EOSC/EOSC+Portal
+21 https://wiki.eosc-hub.eu/display/EOSC/EOSC+Portal